-If you hold your shares in street name, you must cast your vote if you want it to count in the election of directors (Item 1), in the vote to approve the CB Financial Services, Inc. 2024 Equity Incentive Plan (Item 2) or in the advisory (non-binding) vote regarding the compensation of the named executive officers (Item 4).
+If you hold your shares in street name, you must cast your vote if you want it to count in the election of directors (Item 1), or in the advisory (non-binding) vote regarding the compensation of the named executive officers (Item 3).
 Current stock market regulations prohibit your bank or broker from voting your uninstructed shares in the election of directors and on certain other matters on a discretionary basis.
-Therefore, if you hold your shares in street name and you do not instruct your bank or broker how to vote on Items 1, 2 or 4, no votes will be cast on these matters on your behalf.
+Therefore, if you hold your shares in street name and you do not instruct your bank or broker how to vote on Items 1 or 3, no votes will be cast on these matters on your behalf.
 These are referred to as "broker non-votes."
-Your bank or broker, however, has discretion to vote any uninstructed shares on the ratification of the appointment of the Company's independent registered public accounting firm (Item 3).
+Your bank or broker, however, has discretion to vote any uninstructed shares on the ratification of the appointment of the Company's independent registered public accounting firm (Item 2).